How to Get Rid of Lawn Moss

 Moss Control Treatments

 Effective moss control treatments work by drying out mosses and exhausting their life-giving moisture.
 Iron-based products, which are based on naturally occurring ferrous sulfate and other iron sulfate substances, are highly effective.
 The Lilly Miller Moss Out! portfolio of iron-based products for lawns includes fast-acting liquids and granular formulas that control moss and green up grass at the same time.
 Lilly Miller Moss Out!
-Plus Fertilizer incorporates high-nitrogen lawn food into the formula.
+Plus Fertilizer for Lawns 20-0-5 incorporates high-nitrogen lawn food into the formula.
 Iron-treated mosses usually turn black within hours and die within a few days.
 Always follow product label instructions closely, and keep all iron-based products away from concrete, brick and stone as iron can naturally leave rustlike stains on these and similar surfaces.

 Timing and Preparation